 Over the past 50 years, there has been a decline in the average duration and quality of sleep that has been linked to a variety of health concerns.
-(1) In a recent study, 1508 subjects were surveyed for reading off electronic devices before bed.
-They found that 90% of Americans use an electronic device for about an hour before bed at least a few nights a week.
-(1)
+One of the reasons we can’t fall asleep like we used to: 90% of Americans use an electronic device for about an hour before bed at least a few nights a week.1

 A Light-Emitting Device vs. Printed Book Showdown

-In the same study, reading off electronic devices before bed was contrasted with reading old-fashioned books or magazines, and the results were surprising.
-(1) They found that reading off of electronic readers, iPads, cell phones, computers, or just watching TV before bed can disturb the body’s circadian rhythms, decrease melatonin production, and make it more difficult to both fall asleep and wake up.
-(1, 2)
+In a recent study, 1508 subjects were surveyed for reading off electronic devices before bed, versus reading old-fashioned books or magazines.
+The researchers found that reading off of electronic readers, iPads, cell phones, computers, or just watching TV before bed can disturb the body’s circadian rhythms, decrease melatonin production, and make it more difficult to both fall asleep and wake up.1, 2

 Twelve adults spent two weeks in a sleep lab reading either a light-emitting device (i.e. iPad or tablet) or printed book for four hours before bedtime for five consecutive evenings.
 Then, the group of twelve switched reading devices, so that at some point, each reader was tested with both an iPad and a printed book.
 Bedtime was at 10PM.